optimizely/pycon2019/lambda_calculus_in_python.md

 ```

-## Ok so lets do PRED, SUB, ISZERO,
+## Ok so lets do PRED, SUB, ISZERO, FACTORIAL

 Lots of incremental tools building up.